GudepuSravani/Python-Notes/README.md

 1> camel Case   : sravani (G)oud  should be captial in second word 2> snake case   : sravani(_)goud  should be between them.
 3> pascal case  : SravaniGoud     last & first should me captial.

+ control statements there are three types : conditional statements